• Skip to primary navigation

 • Bank accounts you would like to have available as options for direct deposit must first be added in the Accounts section of your payment elections in Workday.

 • You can distribute funds across multiple bank accounts (up to five).
+You may add up to five accounts for the Payroll type, but only one account for Expense.

 Getting Started